 Thrombophlebitis is an inflammation of a vein due to a blood clot.
 The term comes from a combination of thrombus, meaning blood clot, and phlebitis, meaning inflammation or infection of a vein.
 When blood clots form, they release a number of toxic chemicals that cause inflammation of the vein.

 Thrombophlebitis is classified as either superficial or deep.
 Deep thrombophlebitis is often called deep vein thrombosis (DVT).
 This condition is less common but more worrisome than superficial thrombophlebitis.
 Superficial thrombophlebitis is commonly seen in varicose veins and after insertion of intravenous (IV) tubes in the veins of the arms.
-Most cases of superficial thrombophlebitis resolve without any medical treatment.
+These cases resolve with aspirin* therapy and heat applied to the affected area.

 A variety of things can cause inflammation of a superficial vein.
 One common cause is due to trauma or injury, for example, from IV catheters or some solutions and medications used in hospitals that pierce the vein wall and cause irritation.
 Any trauma to a vein (like a blow or injury from a car accident) will trigger a local inflammatory reaction that leads to pain, discomfort, redness, and swelling.
 During this process, there’s an increased flow of blood to the injured area, and a blood clot often forms in the inflamed or injured area of the vein.